Non-local linear response in anomalous transport: Descriptions of the models and conservation laws

 \section{Descriptions of the models and conservation laws}

 In this section we describe the HCME and HCVE model.
 Both models are defined on one-dimensional lattice of size $N$.
 Each lattice site contains one particle of unit mass which carries some degrees of freedom.
 The particles at the left and right ends are connected to reservoirs of temperatures $T_L=T+\frac{\Delta T}{2}$ and $T_R=T-\frac{\Delta T}{2}$, respectively, which we model as Langevin baths.
 Particles in the bulk evolve according to some deterministic equations.
 In order to have good ergodic properties in the system, the particles are additionally subjected to bulk noises that keeps all the conservation laws of the deterministic evolution valid.
+In generic real systems one has non-linear interactions which are believed to provide the mechanisms of necessary ergodicity properties such that the system reaches stationary states locally quickly.
+Since performing analytical computations with more realistic interaction potentials is difficult, one often takes a complementary approach by introducing stochastic part in the dynamics which has the same conservation laws as the non-linear dynamical system and also makes the system ergodic \cite{lepri2016thermal,kundu2019review,miron2019derivation,lepri2008stochastic,lepri2011density,lepri2010nonequilibrium}.
+Stochastic models such as HCME and HCVE have played an important role in understanding the transport of energy or more generally other conserved quantities allowed by the dynamics \cite{lepri2008stochastic,lepri2011density,bernardin2012anomalous,spohn2015nonlinear,miron2019derivation}.
 Below we provide the details of the dynamics for the two models separately.